Sales tips and tricks can help you land sales, but if you want true consistency, you need a sales process.

 Well, your sales philosophy is a collection of ideas and sentiments about your sales approach.

-For example, you might feel like the best sales approach is an inbound methodology; in other words, you want prospects to naturally discover your brand and figure out it’s the solution they need.
+For example, you might feel like the best sales approach is an inbound sales methodology; in other words, you want prospects to naturally discover your brand and figure out it’s the solution they need.

 Alternatively, you could view sales as a collaborative problem-solving endeavor; rather than persuading customers to buy your product, maybe you’re all about working together with customers to figure out how to solve their problems.